ihumanable/patch/README.md

 Using Patch adds 11 core functions, 10 assertions, 7 mock value builders, and 1 utility function to the test.

+See the [Cheatsheet](https://hexdocs.pm/patch/cheatsheet.html) for an overview of how the library can be used and as a handy reference.
+Continue below for links to more in-depth documentation including the [Guidebook](https://hexdocs.pm/patch/01-introduction.html).

 ### Core Functions

 Core functions let us apply patches, patch processes, intercept messages, and query our patched modules.